 I write a few times per month about experiences I have with others and the lessons they teach me about life, and sometimes, faith.

-I was a pastoral care specialist in two congregations during the first thirteen years of my vocation developing programs and ministries that taught adults how to care for one another throughout the life cycle.
+I was a pastoral care specialist in two congregations for thirteen years developing ministries that taught adults how to care for one another throughout the life cycle.

-I was a Chaplain in an outpatient (HIV/AIDS) clinic for fifteen years in the deep South.
+I was a Chaplain in an outpatient (HIV/AIDS) clinic for fifteen years at The 1917 Clinic at UAB.
 The patients and staff were my teachers.
 They changed my worldview and taught me about unconditional love.
 I learned the most about what it means to be the church here.
 It was there I started The Support Team Network with colleagues Joe Elmore and Kelly Ross-Davis to organize sustainable volunteer teams to offer practical, emotional, and spiritual support to persons with any healthcare need.
 We now develop Support Teams for patients at UAB MEDICINE.

-Now, I am the Director of Pastoral Care at a hospital where we offer grace and compassion to patients, families, employees, and the community regardless of faith background.
-We offer care in the inpatient, outpatient setting, and in the community.
+Presently, I am the Senior Director of Pastoral Care at UAB MEDICINE where we offer grace and compassion to patients, families, employees, and the community regardless of faith background.
+We offer care in the inpatient, outpatient setting, and in the community through Support Teams.

 Episcopal ordination as a priest